 Now Let Everyone Know Your Website – And Your Brand – Is Out There

-A website is, therefore, the starting point of your business and a crucial aspect for all further digital marketing strategies.
+A website is, therefore, the starting point of your business and a crucial aspect of all further digital marketing strategies.
 And one of those strategies is search engine optimization (SEO), which ensures your online visibility is high.

 When customers look up a keyword that’s relevant to your business, SEO strategies are there to make sure your website comes out at the very top of search results.
 That’s what we call great visibility – users googling and you popping up right in front of them.

 Why is this important?
-Because research has shown that 67.6% of users will click on the first five results in Google search, while the rest of the clicks will go to the other five results on the first page.
-What about the second page of search results, third, fourth, and so on?
+Because research has shown that 67.6% of users will click on the first five results in a Google search, while the rest of the clicks will go to the other five results on the first page.
+What about the second page of search results, the third, fourth, and so on?
 Basically, no one ever goes there, so you don’t want your website buried there either.

 In addition to website optimization, a crucial part of SEO is also your Google Maps account optimization.
 Creating and properly optimizing your account on Google Maps will further boost your online visibility, mainly for the so-called local searches, helping you attract local customers.